Rigidity of actions on metric spaces close to three dimensional manifolds: Introduction

-Finally, under the assumption of co-compact quotients, we have the following result, which is proved in corollary \ref{Existence:general_lattice_actions} \begin{corollary} Let $X$ be a geometric $3$-orbifold of finite volume, then $X$ admits an isometric action of a higher rank lattice $\Gamma \subset G$ if and only if the group $Iso(X)$ contains the group $SO(3)$.
-Moreover, the semisimple Lie group $G$ is isotypic of type $SO(3)$ and the lattice is uniform. \end{corollary}
+\begin{theorem} Let $\widetilde{X}$ be a simply connected, homogeneous 3-dimensional manifold and let $H$ be a discrete group of isometries of $\widetilde{X}$, such that $X = \widetilde{X} / H$ has finite volume, then $X$ admits an infinite isometric action of a higher rank lattice $\Gamma \subset G$ if and only if the group $Iso(X)$ contains the group $SO(3)$.
+Moreover, the semisimple Lie group $G$ is isotypic of type $SO(3)$, the lattice is uniform and $X$ is a orbifold over either $S^3$ or $\mathbb{R} \times S^2$. \end{theorem}